Tree Planting & Care

 Books for Tree Identification

 A good place to start for tree identification is Minnesota Trees.
 It describes most of the trees you are likely to find in Maplewood's natural areas.
-It has a field key to help identify trees, as well as descriptions of pictures of leaves, fruits
+It has a field key to help identify trees, as well as descriptions of pictures of leaves, fruits and twigs.
+It is available through University of Minnesota Extension Service at 800-876-8636 or 612-624-4900.

 For details on native woody plant species, the "go to" book is Minnesota Trees and Shrubs, by Welby Smith.
 It contains all the trees, shrubs, and vines native to Minnesota.
 It has a field key to identify the plants in the book.
 Plant form, flowers, fruit, leaves, and bark are pictured.
-Maps show which Minnesota counties have recorded the plant present, and also what the
+Maps show which Minnesota counties have recorded the plant present, and also what the plants range is in North America.
+The plant is described and interesting natural history is given.
+Published in 2008 by the University of Minnesota Press, it is available through bookstores.

-Tree Selection, Planting
+Tree Selection, Planting & Care Online Resources

 - Minnesota Department of Transportation's Plant Selector lets you look up the characteristics of specific trees, as well as learn which trees should do well under different habitat conditions.
 It also has information on grasses and other non-woody plants.